AdobeDocs/experience-manager-65.en/help/forms/using/integrate-aem-forms-with-adobe-analytics.md

 1. Publish the configuration.

+>[!NOTE]
+>
+> When you [embed AEM Forms within an AEM Sites page](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/forms/adaptive-forms-basic-authoring/embed-adaptive-form-aem-sites), Adobe Launch configurations are not supported in an iFrame for adaptive forms.
+To resolve this, configure Adobe Launch rules directly on the Sites page or migrate existing Adobe Launch configurations from AEM Forms to the Sites page.

 ### Enable [!DNL Adobe Analytics] for an adaptive form {#enable-analytics-adaptive-form}

 To use [!DNL Adobe Launch] configuration in an existing Adaptive Form: